mui/material-ui/docs/src/pages/system/grid/grid.md

 <p class="description">Quickly manage the layout, alignment, and sizing of grid columns, navigation, components, and more with a full suite of responsive grid utilities.</p>

-If you are **new to or unfamiliar with grid**, we encourage you to read this [CSS-Tricks grid](https://css-tricks.com/snippets/css/complete-guide-grid/) guide.
+If you are **new to or unfamiliar with grid**, you're encourage to read this [CSS-Tricks grid](https://css-tricks.com/snippets/css/complete-guide-grid/) guide.

 ## Properties for the Parent